Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/editing/sketching.rst

 There is no direct way to cancel a gesture once you have started "drawing" it.
-So the best thing to do, if you change your mind (or made a "false move"), is to continue to draw until you get a disgusting scribble, crossing your stroke several times.
+So the best thing to do, if you change your mind (or made a "false move"), is to continue to draw until you get a chaotic scribble, crossing your stroke several times.
 In short, something that the gesture system would never recognize!